 3. Outpatient Transplant Service: two months a year

 On the Outpatient Transplant Service at KU, nephrology fellows learn pre-transplant donor and recipient evaluation and post-transplant care of patients with kidney, simultaneous pancreas-kidney and simultaneous liver-kidney transplant patients in the clinic setting.
 They also participate in regular multidisciplinary meetings in which individual patients are presented and discussed in detail.

-4. Outpatient Dialysis Service: one month a year
+4. Outpatient Dialysis Service: two months a year

 On the Outpatient Dialysis Service, fellows round daily in the University's 40-station outpatient dialysis unit located nearby the hospital.
 The emphasis of the rotation is on learning to evaluate and manage patients undergoing in-center hemodialysis including managing dialysis prescriptions, hematologic and bone mineral parameters, and handling infectious and vascular access complications.
 Fellows attend a weekly home dialysis clinic where we follow 24 patients who receive home hemodialysis and continuous ambulatory or cycling peritoneal dialysis.
 Fellows receive education in water treatment, dialysis machine operation, and are trained in cannulating hemodialysis accesses and performing peritoneal exchanges.
 They actively participate in multidisciplinary patient evaluations, and in the quality improvement activities of the dialysis unit.